bluepylons/Boston/Experimental designs/Lower profile 3DP/README.md

 Remove the bottom panel, and slide the old halves off.
 For the right half you will have to pull the front side towards you a bit to get it to slide past the arrow keys.
 ![Sliding halves off](https://github.com/bluepylons/Boston/blob/main/graphics/Assembly-guide-3DP/Case-half-install-1.jpg?raw=true)

 Insert M3x0.5 hex nuts into each of the 6 hexagonal pockets on the bottom of each of the new case halves.
-Gluing these in with super glue is recommended to prevent them from falling out during assembly - you can two drops to the inside corners of the hexagonal pocket.
+Gluing these in with super glue is recommended to prevent them from falling out during assembly - you can add two drops to the inside corners of the hexagonal pocket.
 ![Suergluing](https://github.com/bluepylons/Boston/blob/main/graphics/3DP-LP-specific-assembly/supergluing-hex-pocket.JPG?raw=true)
 ![Hex nut in pocket](https://github.com/bluepylons/Boston/blob/main/graphics/3DP-LP-specific-assembly/hex-nut-pocket.JPG?raw=true)